BirdeeHub/ode/README.md

 # ODE (Orthographic Dynamic Execution)

-learning how to write a programming language

-I dont know a ton, I'm just going to try it.

-Also just starting learning rust, probably doing a lot of copying until I make my noob code use more slices.

-currently its just a tokenizer but this is all of the rust code I have ever written in my life so thats a good start!
+Orthographic = the way something is written

+Dynamic Execution = eager vs lazy execution chosen

+The plan is to compile to musl libc.

+This is a learning project that I will be slowly revisiting whenever I have inspiration to do so.

-Do not expect progress in this repository, learning is the goal, not a good language.
+Do not expect this to be the next big thing.

-This is effectively just me drawing in the margins of my notebook for now.

-But the idea is cool, I was forced to.
-An ode to an idea I guess.

-Again, the idea is cool, but the experiment as to if it is good is still in progress.
+But the plan is to make something safe, low level, with actors, that combines lazy and eager execution, so its quite the task.

+However I also have an interesting idea about types that I am still trying to find the shape of.

+So I hold to none of the ideas stated above strongly and reserve the right to change my mind at any time.

+Also, its currently just a fancy calculator... it will get there...

 ### Planning notes: